Lamartio/Krate/README.md

         krate.getAndFetch("userId", getUserFromApi)
 ```

 Based on your needs you can decide you persistence method.
-Image are often not welcome in a database, so Krate can manage a directory for you:
+Images are often not welcome in a database, so Krate can manage a directory for you:

 ```kotlin
 fun krates(context: Context, picture: ByteArray) {